WHAT AGE KIDS MAKE THESE?

 Bracelet King

-2 days, 1 hour ago by 8renda
+2 months ago by 8renda

 I started making regular macrame bracelets when I was around 5 when my older sisters taught me, and I made simpler normals like candy stripes and chevrons when I was around 10.
 After I got comfortable with those, I learned how to make different normal patterns and alphas using Kinsey B’s and Masha Knots’s tutorials.
 I think you should teach her the basic knots and see if tutorials help her, too.